Spotlight on Young Nature Leaders: Dalal Hanna

-After the leadership program, she reached out to her colleagues Andrea and Kayla to pitch the idea of Riparia to them.
+After the leadership program, she reached out to her colleagues Andrea and Mikayla to pitch the idea of Riparia to them.
 They agreed it was a wonderful thing to do together, to create educational science programs that are accessible to everyone.

 Riparia is an organization that aims to connect youth with science and water by providing free freshwater science expeditions and opportunities for youth to engage with.

-On August 1st, Riparia held its inaugural expedition in the Poisson Blanc Regional Park for 10 young women aged 14 to 16.
+With support from Nature Canada, the National Geographic Society, and the National Science and Engineering Research Council of Canada, on August 1st, Riparia held its inaugural expedition in the Poisson Blanc Regional Park for 10 young women aged 14 to 16.
 Youth in this age range are at a crossroads in their education where they are deciding whether or not to take extra science credits, and Riparia aims to engage them with different forms of science than they would typically learn in school (while complimenting the existing science curriculum in Ontario).

 “Our goal is not to turn all the youth who participate into scientists, but rather to expose them to science and give them an opportunity to connect with it, so that they can move through the rest of their lives having a better idea of what science is and how it contributes to society.”

-Riparia had two key recruitment partners for its August 1st expedition: Nature Montreal and the Ottawa-Carleton District Schoolboard (OCDSB), and worked with them over the past year to identify students who would be a good fit for the trip.
+Riparia had two key recruitment partners for its August 1st expedition: Native Montreal and the Ottawa-Carleton District Schoolboard (OCDSB), and worked with them over the past year to identify students who would be a good fit for the trip.